How Long Does It Take to Build a Swimming Pool?

 Industry-wide, concrete pool builds typically take 8–12 weeks, depending on the project.
 At JKO Pool Construction, most pools are completed in 6–8 weeks, thanks to our efficient processes and experienced team.

-If you’re considering a new swimming pool and want a clear, realistic timeline with no guesswork, get in touch with JKO Pool Construction.
+If you’re considering a new swimming pool on the Gold Coast and want a clear, realistic timeline with no guesswork, get in touch with JKO Pool Construction.
 We’ll guide you through every stage and ensure your pool is built right the first time.

 Written By Blake & Josh